Frequently Asked Questions:

 Please contact the Village at 204-433-7832 if you have recently moved and the above criteria is met.
 Homeowners who already receive the tax credit on their property tax statement are not impacted.
 Additional information can be found on the Province of Manitoba website https://www.gov.mb.ca/finance/tao/eptc.html

-The deadline to apply for 2020 has past.
-You may claim it on your 2020 personal income tax return.
-Please contact the city to have the rebate applied to future notices.
+If you do not receive the credit on your tax bill, you may claim it on your personal income tax return.
+Please contact the Village to have the rebate applied to future notices.